 International Ocean Noise Coalition (IONC)

-The IONC is a partnership of over 140 non-governmental organizations (NGOs) from around the world.
+The IONC is a partnership of over 150 non-governmental organizations (NGOs) from around the world.
 This group was created to address the need for international action to combat the global impact of human-generated ocean noise on marine life.
+The Ocean Mammal Institute is an early member of the IONC.

 The IONC has responded in writing to two issues that threaten to significantly impact marine life: